dario-marino/On_Sinergy_And_Rivalry/README.md

    - [Compustat Database](https://github.com/dario-marino/On_Sinergy_And_Rivalry/blob/main/query.png).
 You have to access Wharton for this, the image shows how the request looks like.

 The first step is to create these files that I am going to give it to you directly in the next section.
 We have to run [the matching code](https://github.com/dario-marino/On_Sinergy_And_Rivalry/blob/main/mymatch.py) that creates a matching table for compustat and USPTO names.
+This is - `02_match_companies_to_assignees.py` — match **Compustat** company names to **PatentsView** assignees (regex clean + SBERT + cosine) → reviewable CSV.
 There is also a discern path but it was used to compare the performance of my matching with the DISCERN dataset, it can be deleted.

 Then with this matching table we can create companydata_with_portfolio_embedded.csv, which is a file I give you directly but it is only what can be created with [the following code](https://github.com/dario-marino/On_Sinergy_And_Rivalry/blob/main/mypatentportfolio.py).
+This is `03_make_company_portfolios.py` — build **firm-year patent portfolios** (rolling 5-year window) from validated matches → `companydata_with_portfolio_embedded.csv`.

+You are then going to use `01_embed_patents.py` — compute **PatentSBERTa_V2** embeddings for USPTO abstracts (chunked, memory-safe) → Parquet `USPTO_abstracts_embeddings.parquet`.
+This is the [code](https://github.com/dario-marino/On_Sinergy_And_Rivalry/blob/main/01_embed_patents.py).
+Remember that for this similarity step you have to download the abstract from patentsview.

+Then we are going to create the file that creates a pair for each company every year, this is the [following code](https://github.com/dario-marino/On_Sinergy_And_Rivalry/blob/main/pairwisecreation.py).
+Then we compute the similarity between those companies at the technology level (having already the product level from Hoberg and Phillips).
+This will give us `pairs_simtech.csv.
+This is [the code](https://github.com/dario-marino/On_Sinergy_And_Rivalry/blob/main/Portfolio_Similarity.py) and its [sbatch](https://github.com/dario-marino/On_Sinergy_And_Rivalry/blob/main/Portfolio_Similarity.sbatch) to run it on a server with 128 cores.

-2) Download these five files to the repo root:
+2) Download these files to the repo root:
    - `companydata_with_portfolio_embedded.csv`
-   - `USPTO_abstracts_embeddings.csv`  ← same schema as the real Parquet
-   - `pairs.csv`
-   - `pairs_simtech.csv` (expected output to compare)
+   - `pairs_simtech.csv`

-3) Run step **05 – firm‑year technology similarity** on the tiny inputs.
-   - If your script expects Parquet, you can either:
-     - `pip install pyarrow` and point to your real Parquet **(for the full run)**, or
-     - temporarily switch the loader to read the provided CSV just to verify the math/wiring.

-4) Confirm you reproduce a `pairs_simtech.csv` with 4 rows and the same `sim_tech` values (order may differ if you re‑sort).
+   - `pair_product.csv`.
+This is just `pairs_simtech.csv` attached with the financial data and the hoberg and phillips dataset, in case you want to start directly with the analysis without actually reproducing the dataset creation.

 Requirements: